netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-eks-elb.md

-# Deploy Netscaler VPX in active-active high availability in EKS environment using Amazon ELB and Citrix ingress controller
+# Deploy Netscaler VPX in active-active high availability in EKS environment using Amazon ELB and Netscaler ingress controller

 The topic covers a solution to deploy Netscaler VPX in active-active high availability mode on multiple availability zones in AWS Elastic Container Service (EKS) platform.
 The solution combines AWS Elastic load balancing (ELB) and Netscaler VPX to load balance the Ingress traffic to the microservices deployed in EKS cluster.
 AWS ELB handles the Layer 4 traffic and the Netscaler VPXs provides advanced Layer 7 functionalities such as, advanced load balancing, caching, and content-based routing.